Comcare v Banerji

 Comcare v Banerji is a decision of the High Court of Australia.
 It was an appeal brought by Comcare against former public servant Michaela Banerji, seeking to overturn a decision of the Administrative Appeals Tribunal.
-The tribunal had declared that termination of her employment was not a reasonable administrative action; once regard was had to the implied freedom of political communication.
+The tribunal had declared that termination of her employment was not a reasonable administrative action once regard was had to the implied freedom of political communication.

 The court ruled unanimously that provisions of the Public Service Act 1999 (Cth), regarding the termination of a public servant's employment, did not contravene the implied freedom of political communication.
 It further ruled that the decision to terminate her employment based on her use of an anonymous Twitter account was not otherwise unlawful.

 Factual Background

-Banerji was a public servant at the Australian Human Rights Commission, which later became part of the then-named Department of Immigration and Citizenship (DIC).
-In 2012, she began to use an anonymous Twitter account to criticize the DIC, its employees and policies, as well as the immigration policies of both major parties.
+Banerji was a public servant at the Australian Human Rights Commission, which later became part of the then-named Department of Immigration and Citizenship (DIAC).
+In 2012, she began to use an anonymous Twitter account to criticize DIAC, its employees and policies, as well as the immigration policies of both major parties.
 After a series of investigations the identity of the Twitter user was discovered and in October 2012 a delegate of the departmental secretary determined that Banerji had breached the APS Code of Conduct and recommended the sanction of termination of employment.

-After Banerji was terminated, she made a claim for compensation for a workplace injury; that being depression and anxiety caused by the termination.
+After Banerji was terminated, she made a claim for compensation for a workplace injury for depression and anxiety caused by the termination.
 The Department rejected this claim on the basis that the termination was a reasonable administrative action (an exclusion provided by s5A(1) of the Safety, Rehabilitation and Compensation Act 1988 (Cth).

 The respondent applied for review of the decision at the Administrative Appeals Tribunal, arguing that the exclusion did not apply because the provisions used to terminate her employment within the Public Service Act were in breach of the implied freedom of political communication, and thus unconstitutional.
-Additionally, Banerji argued that the implied freedom was a mandatory consideration in the exercise of delegate's discretion to terminate her employment under s15 of the Act; and that their failure to consider it meant the decision was in jurisdictional error.
+Additionally, Banerji argued that the implied freedom was a mandatory consideration in the exercise of delegate's discretion to terminate her employment under s15 of the Act and that their failure to consider it meant the decision was in jurisdictional error.

 Decision

 The High Court unanimously allowed the appeal, rejecting the respondent's arguments.
-By majority, Kiefel CJ, Bell, Keane and Nettle JJ rejected Banerji's argument that the impugned provisions could not extent to 'anonymous' communications.
+By majority, Kiefel CJ, Bell, Keane and Nettle JJ rejected Banerji's argument that the impugned provisions could not extend to 'anonymous' communications.
 They then held that the provisions did not impose an unjustified burden on the implied freedom, and that the termination of the respondent's employment was not unlawful.
 Finally, the court held that the implied freedom was not a mandatory consideration for the decision maker, as the law was both constitutional, and it already contained a requirement that the decision maker act reasonably.
 However, the court cautioned that the implied freedom may still be a relevant mandatory consideration, in the exercise of different discretion under other legislation.